nairvarun/coin-grep/plan.md

 # ```$> coin-grep```

-## done
+## features ready
 - addr validation
+    - prefix for all
     - fullnode for all
-    - lightnode for BTC
+    - lightnode for btc
+- fetch details
-- fetch details for all (fullnode)
+    - fullnode for all
+    - lightnode for btc
 - priv key derivation
+    - for doge and btc
-- qr id
+- qr scan
 - app
-- hosted api
+- api

 ## features to add
 - add more chain support
-- ai/ml somewhere
+- ai
+    - img decoding (?)
 - data analysis + viz
+- reactor/maltego type
 - login + webapp + infra
 - addr notif
+-  (??) irl deanonymize (??)
+- (??) mixer resistant (??)
+- (??) exchange id (??)

 ## to improve
 - api